-Internship experiences are essential component to your education.
+Internship experiences are an essential component of your education.
 An internship provides you with a chance to learn new skills, network with professionals in your field, apply coursework to a real-world work situation, and explore career options.
 While many factors that impact success in the job search, internship experience will typically make you a more competitive candidate.

-Check out this PowerPoint slide show for information about the internship program and the paid internships available through the Great Lakes Internship Grant.
+Check out this Powerpoint Slide Show for information about the internship program and the paid internships available through the Great Lakes Internship Grant.

 Nursing internships are not taken for credit and are not facilitated through the career services office.
 Nursing students can, however, participate in a for-credit internship experience in areas outside of nursing (for example, in your minor field of study).

 Junior nursing students looking for a nursing internship should plan on attending the Nursing Career Fair held every year in early November.
 A number of regional facilities hosting nursing internships attend that event to share information about their internship opportunities and application procedures.